Campfire Radio Theater: Reception

 The podcast has received critical acclaim and has been featured in several media outlets and academic publications:

-Listed by The Guardian in its "Top Horror Podcasts" (2023).
+Named the top pick among five best anthology podcasts in a January 2023 Guardian "best podcasts of the week" column, which highlighted its sound design and episodes featuring a menacing Santa figure, unsettling puppets, and a remote lighthouse.

 Winner of the 2017 Parsec Award for Best Speculative Fiction Audio Drama (Short Form) for the episode Woods Ferry.

-Winner of the 2023 Fiction Podcast of the Year award from the American Writing Awards.
+Winner of the Fiction category at the 2023 American Writing Awards' Podcast of the Year competition.

-Featured in Rue Morgue magazine (October 2016, issue #171) as one of "25 must-hear horror podcasts".

-Cited in a 2017 peer-reviewed study on horror podcasting published by Nature: Humanities and Social Sciences Communications.

-Included in Film Daily as one of the "Top 10 horror podcasts that will haunt your dreams" (2020).